 Which jewelry brand has a flower logo?
 The italian brand Buccellati uses an abstract flower as their logo symbol.

 Jewelry logo ideas—What makes a good jewelry logo?

 Big-brand jewelry companies typically use a simple but refined logo design, such as a timeles wordmark (sometimes called text logo).

 It’s important to consider the nuances when creating wordmarks.
-What logo font, for example, represents my brand best?
+When it comes to design elements, what logo font, colors, and letter styles represent my brand best?
 What letters could be swapped out to make the wordmark more recognizable?

 Is it better to have wide or narrow letter spacing in my jewelry logo?
 Tight letters give a logo a more solid and compact appearance, while wider spacing gives it a lighter appearance.
 Serif typefaces (type with small feet) feel more expensive, personal, and luxurious, whereas sans serif fonts feel more affordable and generally have a more approachable brand personality.

 To begin, take a look how different typefaces elicit different brand perceptions.
 Wider typefaces (example 1) appear more contemporary and powerful, whereas the humanist typeface (example 3) looks warmer, more sensitive and elegant.

 A modern way of making your jewelry logo stand out is by swapping one of the letters of your wordmark into a more unique-looking one.

 Doing so will make you think about the meaning of the alternative letter: The letter Q in example 10 looks like a diamond.
 The wide U in example 11 brings a smile to the mark.